 Quantification of head impact exposure experienced by participants will require the use of questionnaires and an earpiece sensor (DASHR) developed at Duke.
 The sample population will include youth athletes from five years of age to the high school level.

-This will be the sixth year of an ongoing longitudinal study.
-On a yearly basis, the team has observed a relatively low number of concussions within the study population.
-However, tracking and combining data on concussed individuals over multiple years will strengthen the team’s ability to ascertain differences between concussed and non-concussed populations across multiple ages and levels of play.
+This will be the seventh year of an ongoing longitudinal study.
+On a yearly basis, the team has seen a relatively low number of concussions within its study.
+However, tracking and combining data on concussed individuals over multiple years will strengthen the team’s ability to ascertain differences between concussed and nonconcussed populations across multiple ages and levels of play.

-See related teams, Eye Tracking: Objective Assessment for Mild Traumatic Brain Injury in Youth Athletes (2021-2022) and Oculomotor Response as an Objective Assessment for Mild TBI in the Pediatric Population (2019-2020).
+See earlier related team, Eye Tracking: Objective Assessment for Mild Traumatic Brain Injury in Youth Athletes (2020-2021).

 - Cameron Bass, Pratt School of Engineering-Biomedical Engineering